User Tools

 Background

-• Instead of using temperature sensors it tries to predict de-frost need from previous cycles
+• Instead of using temperature sensors it tries to predict de-frost need from previous cycles.

 Operation principle